 Accessibility Requirements

-Faculty and staff must ensure course materials meet WCAG 2.1AA standards by incorporating:
+Ensure course materials meet WCAG 2.1AA standards by incorporating:

 • Alternative text for images